 - Prepare your CSRs.
 Customers can only CALL your business.
 If you engage in these ads, your CSRs will feel it, and if they aren’t up to snuff, you’ll be wasting money.
 Reviews are extremely important for these ads, and customers often review based on how they felt they were treated, not just on how good the quality of the actual service was.
 If you have call booking issues or untrained CSRs, we recommend our Smart Selling CSR training program.

 By all means, if it’s available in your area, try this.
 You can’t win if you don’t at least try.

 Right now, we really don’t know how well Google’s new ads will work, which is the same for any new ads platform.
 However, the acceptance into this program is based on reputation, so your position is “earned,” so to speak.
-We highly recommend you try these new ads or at least get on the waiting list because they are served at the top search platform and look to be a great way to increase leads and awareness about your company.
+We highly recommend you try these new ads because they are served at the top search platform and look to be a great way to increase leads and awareness about your company.